Locally normal subgroups of totally disconnected groups. Part I: General theory: Quasi-centralisers and their stability properties

 (ii) Let $O \leq G$ be open.
 Since $\CC_G(g) \geq \CC_O(g)$ for any $g \in G$, so that $\CC_G(g)$ is open as soon as $\CC_O(g)$ is so.
 Part (ii) follows.

 (iii) Clear since the projection $G \to G/N$ is an open map.

-(iv) Let $H$ be a discrete subgroup of $G$ such that $\N_G(H)$ is open.
-Then $O = H \N_G(H)$ is open in $G$, and contains $H$ as a discrete normal subgroup.
-Therefore, the $O$-conjugacy class of every element of $H$ is discrete in $O$, which implies that the centraliser in $O$ of every element of $H$ is open.
-Thus we have $H \leq \QZ(O) \leq QZ(G)$ by (ii). \end{proof}
+(iv) Let $H$ be a discrete subgroup of $G$ such that $\N_G(H)$ is open and let $V$ be an open compact subgroup of $\N_G(H)$.
+Consider $h\in H$.
+Since the $V$-conjugacy class of $h$ is compact, thus finite, $h$ is centralised by an open subgroup of $V$ and so $h \in QZ(G)$ as claimed.